flyingwolfz/flyingwolfz/README.md

 my interests are 3D display, computer generated hologram, their combination with ray tracing rendering and neural network.

-my works include: real-time 3D display, such as:
+my works focus on real-time 3D display, such as:

 <div align=center>